AidanNowa/EC551_Lab1/README.md

 **python .\program1.py input.txt**

+When prompted with: "Is the input a combinational logic circuit or a boolean algebraic function?
+(C/B):" input 'C' for combinational logic circuit and 'B' for boolean algebraic function.

 The input file is passed as an argument with the run command.
 Input constraints can be found on the example input text files.